Denys Finch Hatton: In Africa

 In 1910, after a trip to South Africa, Finch Hatton travelled to British East Africa and bought some land on the western side of the Great Rift Valley near what is now Eldoret.
 He turned over the investment to a partner and spent his time hunting.
 In Kenya, Finch Hatton was a close friend of the Hon.
 Reginald Berkeley Cole (1882–1925), an Anglo–Irish aristocrat, born into a prominent Ulster family, who had also settled in the colony.
 Cole was very well connected in Kenya, being the brother-in-law of Hugh Cholmondeley, 3rd Baron Delamere, the effective leader of the White settlers in the country.

 In June 1910, Denys's older brother Guy Montagu (then Viscount Maidstone) snatched up and married the wealthiest American heiress of the season, Margaretta Armstrong Drexel, daughter of banking magnate Anthony Joseph Drexel Jr. They were married at 22 Grosvenor Square attended by 1500 guests, Denys attended the wedding but declined to be his best man.
 A year later in 1911, he went back to England to attend King George V and Queen Mary's coronation with his family.

 Denys Finch-Hatton showing his Gipsy Moth plane to some of Kenyan children.

 In September 1914, Finch Hatton was commissioned as a temporary lieutenant during the First World War, attached to the East African Protectorate forces fighting in the East African campaign.
-He served with his friend Berkeley Cole, a former officer in the 9th Lancers and a temporary captain in command of an eponymous irregular force known as Cole's Scouts.
-The irregular unit was made up of Somali soldiers and regular British soldiers from the 2nd Battalion Loyal Regiment (North Lancashire).
+He served with his friend Berkeley Cole, a former officer in the 9th Lancers and a temporary captain in command of an irregular force known as Cole's Scouts.
+The irregular unit was made up of Somali soldiers and British soldiers from the 2nd Battalion Loyal Regiment (North Lancashire).
 After this unit was disbanded, Finch Hatton was given a staff appointment as aide-de-camp to General Hoskins.
-On the 1st February 1917, he was awarded the Military Cross.
+On 1 February 1917, he was awarded the Military Cross.

-In Channel 4's Edward VIII: The Lion King, it was revealed that in 1928 and 1930, Finch Hatton played host to the Prince of Wales, later Edward VIII, in a safari that switched from hunting to photography.
+In 1928 and 1930, Finch Hatton played host to the Prince of Wales, later Edward VIII, in a safari that switched from hunting to photography.
 This relationship led to Edward VIII's taking up Finch Hatton's causes, such as abandoning the use of cars for hunting safaris, and shifting towards filming big game, wildlife photography, and the founding of the Serengeti National Park.